cu1ch3n/type-inference-playground/README.md

 ### Sharing Configurations

 You can share WASM configurations using subscription URLs.
-The playground supports `infer://` URLs (which is just base64-encoded data)
+Typ.How supports `infer://` URLs (which is just base64-encoded data)

 ## Development